BoburJm/finspect/README.md

 Language preferences are saved in localStorage for better user experience.

-## 🏆 Recognition

-Finspect Advisory has received the **ACCA Gold Trainee Development** award for excellence in professional development and IFRS training.

 ## 📍 Contact Information

 - **Address**: 9, Buyuk Ipak Yuli st., Mirzo-Ulugbek district, Tashkent, UZ